13 Uncertainty

 - Task uncertainty

-- To minimize the expected operationalization error, put consideralbe effort into an appropriate operationalization.
-For example, placing a single sensor in the river is a bad idea if the water flows vary along the river gauge.
+- To minimize the expected operationalization error, put considerable effort into an appropriate operationalization.
+For example, placing only a single sensor in the river might be a bad idea if the water flows vary along the river.

 - To minimize the expected feature selection error, select features that are highly predictive and contain little noise.
 Omit features that do not add new information to your model.